felipealbrecht/DeepBlue-Manual/02-data-types/02-05-epigenetic-marks.md

 ## Epigenetic Marks

-The epigenetic mark controlled vocabulary contains epigenetic modifications and variations.
+The epigenetic marks controlled vocabulary contains epigenetic modifications and variations.
 Examples for epigenetic marks are DNA Methylation, DNaseI hypersensitive sites, mRNA, Histone Variants and Post-translational modification.
 We also included Chromatin State Segmentation as a epigenetic mark.

 The command [list_epigenetic_marks](http://deepblue.mpi-inf.mpg.de/api.html#api-list_epigenetic_marks) is used to list all epigenetic marks included in DeepBlue: